corsairmarks/machine_shipset_no_error_logs/mod/README.md

 [Machine Shipset Add-on: Shattered Ring Appearance]() ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
 This mod adds missing graphical definitions to the Machine Shipset.

-[Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084) will give you back the very old-school terraform stations a visual markers for terraforming planets.
+[Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084) will give you back the very old-school terraform stations as visual markers for terraforming planets.

 [Machine Shipset Add-on: Aesthetic Terraform Station Compatibility]() this compatibility patch ensures the correct Machine Shipset graphics are used for the above terraform stations.